 Receiving trust money

-Interstate-qualified lawyers are required to comply with the requirements of the Legal Profession Act 2004 (Vic) relating to the receipt of trust money in Victoria.
+Interstate-qualified lawyers are required to comply with the requirements of the Legal Profession Uniform Law Application Act 2014 (Vic) relating to the receipt of trust money in Victoria.
 See further information about trust money and trust account requirements.

 An interstate-qualified lawyer may engage in legal practice in Victoria.
 The lawyer’s right to engage in legal practice in Victoria is substantially the same as in their home jurisdiction.
 Interstate-qualified lawyers may practice in Victoria subject to any conditions imposed: